Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization

 \subsection{LLM Settings}

-The default model for Agents is GPT5-mini (2025-08-07), with reasoning effort level is set to low.
-The DeepSeek-V3.2 (2025-12-01) is used with the reasoning turned off, i.e., deepseek-chat model.
-The GPT4o-mini does not have reasoning effort settings.
+The default model for the agents is GPT-5-mini (2025-08-07), with reasoning effort set to low.
+DeepSeek-V3.2 (2025-12-01) is used with reasoning turned off, i.e., the deepseek-chat model.
+GPT-4o-mini does not have reasoning effort settings.
 The temperature is set to 1 and top\_p is also 1 for all models.